raspberrypilearning/the-all-seeing-pi/software.md

 # Software Installation
-This 'make' resource requires a lot of additional library software.
+This resource requires a number of additional software libraries.
 You will need to be connected to the internet to install these extra libraries.

-To install the software you need, run the following commands in the terminal:
+To install the software you need, run the following commands in a terminal window:

 ```bash
 sudo apt-get install python3-picamera python3-pip